CleverRaven/Cataclysm-DDA/data/mods/Aftershock/README.md

 Contains the json which controls what monsters drop on death.

-### muations
+### mutations

 Contains json for mutations and threshold dreams.

 ### player

-Contains json data for things that affect the player; bionics, mutations, professions, techniques, status effects, etc.
+Contains json data for things that affect the player; bionics, professions, techniques, status effects, etc.

 ### recipes